0atman/reaper-keys/docs/configuration/advanced.md

 parent: Configuration
 ---

-### Advanced Configuration
+# Advanced Configuration

+1. TOC
+{:toc}

+## Action Sequences and Modes

+    internal
+    ├── command
+    │   ├── action_sequence_functions
+    │   │   ├── global.lua
+    │   │   ├── main.lua
+    │   │   └── midi.lua

-If you are interested in adding another mode or action type to reaper keys and aren't scared of a bit of lua scripting, take a look at [sequence functions](file:///../internal/command/sequence_functions/) directory.
+If you are interested in changing or creating modes, action types, or action action sequences, take a look at `action_sequence_functions` directory.

 There you will find all the functions that execute composed actions (excluding meta actions).
 There is a file for each context, and a section for each mode.